KamikazeSloth/bildGalleri/README.md

 How to run project:

-1. clone repo
+1. clone the repo with git.
+2. write "npm install" in the terminal to download dependencies.
-2. write "npm run dev" in the terminal to start the project
+3. write "npm run dev" in the terminal to start the project.
-3. open up a browser and write the url: localhost:8080
+4. open up a browser and write the url: localhost:8080.

 Description: